Green Bean Casserole is often associated with an American Southern Thanksgiving but at our house it has become a year around easy camp cooking dinner.

 1 tablespoon fresh minced garlic

 12 wooden toothpicks, soaked

-Light the B&B Texas Style Mesquite Grill Wood.
+Light the mesquite grill wood.
 Once glowing, allow the grill to reach medium heat of 350 to 450 degrees F (177 to 232 degrees C).

 For the glaze, whisk together the BBQ sauce, sugar, red pepper flakes, and garlic in a heavy, grill-proof saucepan.
 Place at the back of the grill over medium heat, stirring occasionally until the sugar has melted.